 - Committed crime: To be convicted of burglary, your purpose when entering the structure must be more than merely trespassing, which is an entirely different crime.
 To be guilty of burglary, there must be evidence that you committed or intended to commit another crime therein, such as theft, assault and battery, property damage, etc.

 The Mark Law Firm represents clients who have been charged with crimes such as burglary in North Plainfield and throughout Somerset County.
-We have solid track record of aggressive, experienced trial lawyers dedicated to fight for your rights.
+We have a solid track record of aggressive, experienced trial experts dedicated to fight for your rights.
 Contact The Mark Law Firm now for your consultation by clicking the contact us link below or calling one of our office: 908-375-6767 (Basking Ridge), 201-431-7541 (Oradell) or 908-375-6767 (Newark).